• Skip to primary navigation

 • After stuffing the aloo balls and sealing it up, you can slightly flatten it with your palms before rolling.

-• You can also add red chilli powder along with turmeric powder
+• You can also add red chili powder along with turmeric powder.

 • You can even apply ghee for toasting the parathas.